kstenerud/ubuntu-maintainers-handbook/Concepts.md

  5. Open a merge proposal and get reviews.
  6. Upload, or get a sponsor for your changes.
  7. Track migration of your package through the build system.
- 8. Verify that the package works as intended, and han't introduced regressions.
+ 8. Verify that the package works as intended, and hasn't introduced regressions.

 Source Code Repositories
 ------------------------

 All changes to packages are done through their source code repositories.
 This used to be done through bazaar, but is now done through git.
-The preferred method is to use `git-ubuntu`, which you can install using apt.
+The preferred method is to use `git-ubuntu`, which you can install using snap:

+    sudo snap install --edge --classic git-ubuntu

+(Note:  --edge requests installation of the current development version of git-ubuntu, which is the best tested.)

 ### Cloning a Repository